mrmans0n/localio/README.md

 # Localio

-Localio generates automatically localizable files for many platforms like Rails, Android, iOS, and JSON files using a centralized spreadsheet as source.
+Localio generates automatically localizable files for many platforms like Rails, Android, iOS, Java .properties files and JSON files using a centralized spreadsheet as source.
 The spreadsheet can be in Google Drive or a simple local Excel file.

 ## Installation